Ermegilius/YouGnosis/README.md

    npm run dev
    ```

-   This will start both the backend and frontend servers concurrently.
+   This will start both the backend and frontend servers in development mode concurrently.

 ---